mgeitz/tbdchat/README.txt

 *
 *       [URGENT]
-*         - After resize event, a key must be pressed before input is read into the buffer
+*         - After resize event, a key must be pressed before input is read into the buffer *
-*         - after "sitting around a while logged in" and then exiting using /exit or /quit,
-*              exit will hang waiting on chatRX thread *
 *       ["FEATURES"]
 *         - userInput is writing special keys to buffer we don't want there